The Value of your Money Purchase Account

 The SMPI calculation starts with an amount of money, forecasts how much that will grow to between now and age 65, reduces that forecasted amount to take account of inflation between now and age 65, then calculates an income in today’s money based on further assumptions about what the money has to pay for.

 It is not the same calculation as the one we use for actually calculating your income and it gives a significantly different figure.
-The assumptions used for the SMPI income calculation are as follows, along with a comparison to how we calculate your income.
+The assumptions used for the SMPI income calculation (as at 1st April 2021) are as follows, along with a comparison to how we calculate your income.

 Legal & General AVC SMPI